cocos/cocos-docs/en/advanced-topics/ui-auto-batch.md

 | DST_ALPHA | AD | AD | AD | AD | Multiplies all colors by the destination alpha value. |
 | ONE_MINUS_DST_ALPHA | 1 - AD | 1 - AD | 1 - AD | 1 - AD | Multiplies all colors by 1 minus the destination alpha value. |

 In some cases, because the edge portion of the transparent image is sampled to the background color of the transparent area, there will be black edges.
-Usually, in order to solve the problem, the pre-multiplied state of the picture is set, and setting the Src Blend Factor to ONE, but the Blend state is inconsistent will also interrupt the batch merge.
+Usually, in order to solve the problem, the pre-multiplied state of the picture is set, and setting the Src Blend Factor to ONE, but the Blend mode is inconsistent will also interrupt the batch merge.

 ***Best practices of Blend used***

-Since the Blend state is inconsistent, the batch merge will be interrupted, so the Blend state change should also be minimized.
+Since the Blend mode is inconsistent, the batch merge will be interrupted, so the Blend mode change should also be minimized.
 For example, instead of switching Blend Func, the black border problem of the PNG image can be solved by expanded when the Atlas is packaged.
-If some performance effects require special settings, you should also ensure that the nodes with the same Blend state are at the same level and continuous, avoiding the cross layout of nodes in different Blend states when setting the UI layout level, thus effectively reducing the Draw call caused by the blend state switch.
+If some performance effects require special settings, you should also ensure that the nodes with the same Blend mode are at the same level and continuous, avoiding the cross layout of nodes in different Blend modes when setting the UI layout level, thus effectively reducing the Draw call caused by the Blend mode switch.

 ## Stencil State